All Episodes

 In the middle of all of this, go back to New Orleans here for a second.

-And the Obama administration, they spent billions in the wake of Katrina to make new uh New Orleans floodproof, and they upgraded a series of pumps to handle an inch per hour downpour.
+And the Obama administration, they spent billions in the wake of Katrina to make New Orleans floodproof.

 But the hurricane bearing down on the city, not only is the water coming down at a faster rate, but the city's pump system is failing.

-As uh you see this storm now headed north, and officials aren't sure if they can fix the pump in time for Harvey.
+And officials aren't sure if they can fix the pump in time for Harvey.

-That's something that they've been worried about, and we're following down there too.
+That's something that they've been worried about and we're following down there too.

-Um, one Cajun Navy was shot at by Houston looters.
+One Cajun Navy was shot at by Houston looters.

-We've got the tape, we'll get to that later in the program today.
+We'll get to that later in the program today.

-This is sad, and it just reminds you how difficult this rescue and recovery work can be for anybody.
+This is sad and it just reminds you how difficult this rescue and recovery work can be for anybody.

-But anyway, he drowned when his patrol car got trapped in a tropical storm and and floodwaters that he was running into, and the officer was driving to work downtown Sunday morning.
+But anyway, he drowned when his patrol car got trapped in a tropical storm and floodwaters that he was running into.

-He got trapped on a high water mark at I-45, and search and rescue crews are in the process of recovering the body of this policeman at more than 30 years experience.
+And search and rescue crews are in the process of recovering the body of this policeman with more than 30 years experience.

 And our thoughts and prayers go out to him and his family.